DawnPaladin/blog/_posts/2021-10-01-Hardened-backups.md

 Copy and paste these somewhere convenient, like an empty text file - we're going to need them once we've set up Duplicati.
 If you have a [password vault](../Hardened-password-vault), that would be an excellent place to put them.

-For security reasons, Backblaze will only show you this application key this one time--but it's always easy to make a new one.
+For security reasons, Backblaze will only show you this application key this one time -- but it's always easy to make a new one.
 Just follow the steps above.

 Bucket, check.
 Key, check.
 Backblaze is all set; now it's time to set up Duplicati.